Niv20/string-c-library/README.md

 ### `delete_head`

 This function removes the first element (at index 0) from the list.
-This is an O(1) operation.

 **Receives:**